jgritzbach/LegalForce_project/README.md

 ## Usage

 The module logic is split into two main classes:
-1) __LegalForce__ class performs the calculations
+1) ***LegalForce*** class performs the calculations
-2) __LegalForceManager__ class serves for direct user interactions
+2) ***LegalForceManager*** class serves for direct user interactions

-__LegalForce__ class is a relatively independent part of the project serving merely for computations.
+***LegalForce*** class is a relatively independent part of the project serving merely for computations.
 This class itself does not require any user interaction to function.
 You can use it simply as a calculation tool for your other programs.
 For example, you can use it to count legal force dates for a large dataset of dates from your database.
-The main method here is __legal_force()__ which accepts a date object and calculates the date of the legal force since this date.
+The main method here is *legal_force()* which accepts a date object and calculates the date of the legal force since this date.

-__LegalForceManager__ class communicates with the user through CLI and prompts him to input a date.
+***LegalForceManager*** class communicates with the user through CLI and prompts him to input a date.
 It then uses the LegalForce class to calculate the date of the legal force and prints it back to the console.
 It repeats the cycle until the user decides to quit.
-The main method here is __interact()__ to start the interaction with the user through CLI.
+The main method here is *interact()* to start the interaction with the user through CLI.
 The interactive mode with its cyclical nature is useful for court officers since it is a very common technique for them to calculate many legal force dates at once, after they pile up in their office.

-**If you run the legal_force.py module directly** by __python -m legal_force__ command, you will enter the interactive mode of LegalForceManager**.
+**If you run the legal_force.py module directly** by __python -m legal_force__ command, you will enter *the interactive mode* of LegalForceManager.

 ## Requirements

-Please note that you will need a python3 interpreter (see https://www.python.org/) and python-dateutil library installed (simply write 'pip install python-dateutil' without the quotation marks into your console).
-See requirements.txt.
+Please note that you will need a *python3 interpreter* (see https://www.python.org/) and *python-dateutil* library installed (simply write 'pip install python-dateutil' without the quotation marks into your console).
+See *requirements.txt*.

 ## Issues